 The International Journal of Psychophysiology is the official journal of the International Organization of Psychophysiology, and provides a respected forum for the publication of high quality original contributions on all aspects of psychophysiology.
 The journal is interdisciplinary and aims to integrate the neurosciences and behavioral sciences.

 The International Journal of Psychophysiology publishes original articles in any area of psychophysiological research, as described below.Research Articles: original findings in the field of psychophysiology.
 These include experimental studies, theoretical contributions, and papers on methodology, including statistical analysis, experimental procedures, instrumentation, and computer techniques.

 Special Issues: The Journal welcomes proposals for Special Issues on topics in any area of psychophysiology.
 Those wishing to serve as Guest Editor for a Special Issue should prepare a proposal that explains the importance of the topic, the anticipated contribution in advancing understanding of the area, a list of potential contributors, and a timeframe for production.
-Proposals should be sent to the Editor-in-Chief, Dr. Connie C. Duncan (firstname.lastname@example.org).Editorials: Suggestions for opinion pieces on issues (scientific, social, or political) that affect research in the field are welcome.
+Proposals should be sent to the Editor-in-Chief, Dr. Michael Larson (firstname.lastname@example.org).Editorials: Suggestions for opinion pieces on issues (scientific, social, or political) that affect research in the field are welcome.

 You can use this list to carry out a final check of your submission before you send it to the journal for review.
 Please check the relevant section in this Guide for Authors for more details.